banner-bg

 The best way to handle a classroom with multiple ages is to be flexible and creative.
 Children won’t be grouped by age, so you have more freedom in teaching.
 Use that to create a unique plan each year.
 Some of the best strategies for mixed-age classrooms are:

-• Create an intentional learning environment: Your classroom should be set up in a way that supports each age group in your program.
-Ensure that the equipment and materials provided are age appropriate and can serve the needs of both younger and older children.
+Set up your classroom in a way that supports each age group in your program.
+Ensure that the equipment and materials provided are age-appropriate and can serve the needs of both younger and older children.
 For instance, having a writing center with materials of various difficulty levels such as alphabet stamps, crayons, and pencils, can engage children as they develop their literacy skills.

 Fun activities for all ages

 Children need to be engaged in school, and an excellent way to accomplish this is to make activities fun.
-Some activities should be physical—getting your class up and moving—others should be challenging in a way that makes children use a variety of skills.
+Some activities can be physical—getting your class up and moving—while others can be challenging in a way that makes children use a variety of skills.
 Some great activities for a mixed-age classroom are:

 Get the most out of mixed-aged classrooms